Discover the varied landscapes, fascinating history and culture, as well as the amazing flora and fauna of this exotic and evocative island

 Day 5 - Kota Kinabalu - farewell to Sarawak and arrival in Sabah

-This morning is free to relax, explore some of the self-guided trails or take in the Park’s visitors centre.
-Later, we say goodbye to Sarawak and transfer to the small Mulu Airport for our flight to Kota Kinabalu in Sabah.
-Explore the town’s night market or perhaps stroll down to the waterfront for sundowners?
+The morning is free to relax, explore some of the self-guided trails or take in the Park’s visitor’s centre before a transfer to the small Mulu Airport for our flight to Kota Kinabalu, former Jesselton, in Sabah.
+Afternoon at leisure to explore the town’s vibrant night market or perhaps stroll down to the waterfront for sundowners.

-Overnight: Kota Kinabalu Transport: Minibus, Plane, Walk, Meals: B, D,
+Overnight: Kota Kinabalu Transport: Plane, Walk, Meals: B, D,

-Overnight: Kota Kinabalu Transport: Minibus, Walk, Meals: B, L,
+Overnight: Kota Kinabalu Transport: Boat, Walk, Meals: B, L,

 Overnight: Sabah Tea Transport: Minibus, Walk, Meals: B, L, D,

-Overnight: Bilit Transport: Minibus, Boat, Walk, Meals: B, L, D,
+Overnight: Kinabatangan Transport: Minibus, Boat, Walk, Meals: B, L, D,

-Day 9 - Kinabatangan - river cruise and night hike in the jungle
+Day 11 - Kinabatangan - river cruise and jungle hike

-Today’s program includes a dawn river cruise, morning trek to an oxbow lake, night nature trail or relaxing at the lodge while listening to the sounds of the jungle.
-Proboscis monkeys, macaques, orangutans, crocodiles, pygmy elephants and otters are just a few of the possible wildlife sightings you may make, whilst rare bird species found here include the lesser adjutant, Storm’s Stork, pitas and several species of hornbill, including the majestic and colourful rhinoceros hornbill.
+Today’s program includes a dawn river cruise, jungle hike and night nature trail with of course plenty of time to relax at the lodge and take in the river views from your chalet balcony.
+Proboscis monkeys, orangutans, crocodiles and pygmy elephants are just a few of the possible sightings, whilst rare bird species include the lesser adjutant, Storm’s Stork, pitas, broadbills and several species of hornbill.

-Overnight: Bilit Transport: Walk, Tuk Tuk, Meals: B, L, D,
+Overnight: Kinabatangan Transport: Boat, Walk, Meals: B, L, D,

-Overnight: Kota Kinabalu Transport: Minibus, Plane, Walk, Meals: B,
+Overnight: Kota Kinabalu Transport: Minibus, Plane, Meals: B, D,

-The morning is at leisure to explore Kota Kinabalu, and perhaps check out one of it’s museums or markets before either an afternoon transfer to Kota Kinabalu Airport for your departure, or on to Manukan for an island extension.
+The morning is at leisure to explore Kota Kinabalu, and perhaps check out one of the town’s museums or markets before either an afternoon transfer to Kota Kinabalu Airport for your departure or on to Manukan for a few days beach, snorkelling or diving time on this delightful tropical island.

 Extra nights in Kota Kinabalu are also available on request